 Some lenders will say you have no closing costs.
 This just means you are getting charged a higher rate for the pleasure of having no out of pocket closing costs.
 This is ok, but you have to be aware of it and run the numbers to see if it makes financial sense.

 If you need to borrow $80,000 and your home’s value is $100,000, your LTV is 80%.
 This does not stop you from doing your refi, but you will need to pay for mortgage insurance.
 This will cost you a percentage of your monthly mortgage payment, usually in the range of $50 to $150 per month.

 #7 Failing to Lock in Rates When Refinancing

 Interest rates are low, but they are generally rising; the Federal Reserve raised rates in December 2016, and has promised at least two more increases in 2017.
 Those increases that were promised have already been priced into mortgage rates.
 But if the Fed acts unexpectedly, rates could spike.

-You should lock in your rate for at least 30 days once you have an approval on a mortgage refinance loan.
+You should lock in your rate for at least 30 days once you have an approval on a home-loan refinance.
 This is really not the time to allow the interest rate to float.
 If the market starts to decline, this could change though.

 #8 Things Go Wrong